Citreoline trogon: Habitat

 Its natural habitats are arid or semi-arid woodland habitats, low coastal jungle, thorny brushland, thorn-forest, mangroves and plantations.
 This species build nests in cavities in arboreal termitaria (termite nests built in trees).
 It is thought that this nesting technique provides a critical role in creating necessary cavities for many organisms in tropical dry forests.

 Reproduction

 Trogon citreolus reproduces between May and August, nesting in arboreal termite nests, in relatively sheltered vegetation, with 2-4 eggs per nest.

 Feeding

 Trogon citreolus eats mainly fruit from January to June, and insects from July to November, both during December and January.
 Most insects are eaten, including flying species, which they catch whilst they hover momentarily at the end of a long upward or outward dart.
-There is wide range to their animal prey, including dragonflies; mantises, grasshoppers and other ortopterans; big caterpillars, both hairy and hairless; and many smaller insects.
+There is wide range to their animal prey, including dragonflies; mantises, grasshoppers and other orthopterans; big caterpillars, both hairy and hairless; and many smaller insects.
 The fruit is often swallowed with the seed, which is later regurgitated.
 They also eat the orange coloured pulp of the Central American rubber tree (Castilla elastica) and the green fruiting catkins of cecropia.